Armor for Sleep: Return and subsequent albums

 On February 24, 2020, the band announced on Facebook that they would be reuniting for a summer tour including nineteen US cities to celebrate the 15th anniversary of What to Do When You Are Dead.
 The tour was later postponed due to the COVID-19 pandemic, and on August 13, 2020, the band announced the new tour dates for 2021.
-In July 2022, the band announced a new album, The Rain Museum, which was released on September 9, 2022.
+In July 2022, the band announced a new album, The Rain Museum, which was released on September 9, 2022 on Equal Vision Records and Rude Records.

 In the summer of 2022, Armor for Sleep performed on select dates of the Hello Gone Days tour, co-headlined by Dashboard Confessional and Andrew McMahon in the Wilderness.